Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Results

-\paragraph{Action $2^*$} Let $\Phi$ be a stationary point process on $\sp$ and $f$ be a \pom{}.
-Consider Action $2^*$ when $\cq=\cp_0$, the Palm probability of $\Phi$.
-It follows from the definition and from (\ref{pag}) that, for all $n\ge 1$, for all $G\in\N$ and for all Borel sets $B$ with positive and finite Lebesgue measure,
+Let $\Phi$ be a stationary point process on $\sp$ and $f$ be a \pomk.
+Consider the action of $\Thetg$ (see Equation (\ref{indmeasu})) when $\cq=\cp_0$, the Palm distribution of $\Phi$.
+It follows from the definition and from (\ref{pag}) that, for all $n\ge 1$, for all $G\in\N$ and for all Borel sets $B$ with non-degenerate Lebesgue measure

-In what follows, $\cfpn$ is a short notation for the probability on $\n^0$ defined in the last equations.
-This probability will be referred to as the \emph{$n$-th $g$-Palm probability} of the point process.
+In what follows, $\cfpn$ is a short notation for the probability on $\n^0$ defined in the last equation.
+This probability will be referred to as the \emph{$n$-th image Palm probability (w.r.t. $\g$)} of the point process.